(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 This article will explain more about why people choose to invest in alternative assets such as farmland, the benefits and drawbacks of investing in farms and cash crops, who should consider a crowdfunded agriculture investment, and how to get started investing in farmland.

 *This article is sponsored by FarmTogether.
 If you’re looking for a hedge against inflation with low volatility and strong returns, check out how crowdfunding works at FarmTogether!
-Some of their recent deals include an organic citrus farm and apple and hazelnut orchards.
-FarmTogether’s latest investment opportunities included an almond farm in northern California and a corn farm in Illinois.
+Some of their recent deals include an organic citrus farm, corn farm, and apple, hazelnut, pistachio, and walnut orchards.

 Benefits of Farmland Crowdfund Investments